Afzal Guru: The press

-Although the press in India has been broadly supportive of Guru's hanging, a section of the press criticised the manner in which the execution was carried out.
+A minority of members of the Indian press criticised the manner in which the execution was carried out.
 In particular, the Times of India pointed out that since assumption of office as president Pranab Mukherjee had turned down three clemency petitions – Ajmal Amir Kasab, Afzal Guru and Saibanna Ningappa Natekar.
 The Times of India highlighted the possible lack of due process evident in the government's failure to comply with the stipulation of the jail manual to inform Guru's family about the date of the execution.
 The compromise is more evident in Guru's case because, unlike Kasab, his family members are Indians, who live in Kashmir.
 The rationale behind this stipulation is to provide the convict a chance to meet his family members for the last time.

 In a different article, the Times of India also noted that "There's no doubt, therefore, that the crime of which Afzal has been convicted falls in the "rarest of rare" category.
 In the event he's gone through due process, as exemplified in the acquittals or lesser sentencing of all three of his co-accused through various stages of the judicial process, depending on quality of evidence.
 Once the president rejected his mercy petition the government had no option but to carry out the death sentence."

 However in another article, it was observed in The Hindu that though judicial determination will be – and ought to be – subjected to continued critical scrutiny but there is nothing to show the judicial system was blind to Guru’s legal rights.
 The article also criticised the journalists and political leaders of 'a certain kind' for not dealing with the "full truth".

 Dawn observed that the timing in which he was executed was clearly an attempt to thwart the impending criticism of the economy's dwindling growth rate which had reportedly come down to a 10-year low of five per cent.
 The hanging was also expected to make the Congress party look as hardline as the BJP.
 The demeanour is considered useful with the urban middle class voter.